ahmetb/kubernetes-network-policy-recipes/09-allow-traffic-only-to-a-port.md

 ### Example

-Run a web server deployment called `apiserver`:
+Run a web server pod called `apiserver`:

     kubectl run --generator=run-pod/v1 apiserver --image=ahmet/app-on-two-ports --labels=app=apiserver

 This application returns a hello response to requests on `http://:8000/` and a monitoring metrics response on `http://:5000/metrics`.

-Expose the deployment as Service, map 8000 to 8001, map 5000 to 5001.
+Expose the pod as Service, map 8000 to 8001, map 5000 to 5001.

     kubectl create service clusterip apiserver \
         --tcp 8001:8000 \